carpentries-lab/deep-learning-intro/paper.md

 and students follow along on their own computer.
 Then, the students work independently on exercises individually or in groups to test their skills.

-The lesson material is built in the new Carpentries lesson template (REFERENCE).
+The lesson material is built in the new lesson template: Carpentries Workbench (REFERENCE).
+This makes the lesson material a complete self-study resource.
+But it also serves as lesson material for the instructor teaching the lesson through live-coding, in that case the lesson material is only shared with students after the workshop as a reference.
-This makes the lesson material both suited as a self-study resource, a syllabus to share with students after the workshop, as well as lesson material for the instructor.
-With the 'instructor view' we even include instructor notes at the level of the lesson content.
+The lesson material can be toggled to the 'instructor view'.
+This allows to provide instructor notes on how to approach teaching the lesson, and these can even be included at the level of the lesson content.
+In addition, the Carpentries Workbench prioritises accessibility of the content, for example by having clearly visible figure captions and promoting alt-texts for pictures.

 The lesson is split into a general introduction, and 3 episodes that cover 3 distinct increasingly more complex deep learning problems.
 Each of the deep learning problems is approached using the same 10-step deep learning workflow.